Patrick Kielty: Career

 Kielty began performing regularly while a pupil at St Patrick's Grammar School, Downpatrick.
-Kielty was persuaded to take part by a Games master who spotted his impersonations of local politicians, celebrities, and sportsmen.
+Kielty was persuaded to participate by a Games master who spotted his impersonations of local politicians, celebrities, and sportsmen.
 His professional career started while he was still a psychology student at Queen's University Belfast.
 In 1991, along with his friend and fellow student Jackie Hamilton (later a BBC and independent producer), the pair visited Dublin's new stand up club The Gasworks run by performer/producer Billy Magra/McGrath.
 UK acts making their Irish debuts included Jo Brand, Lee Evans, Jack Dee, Stewart Lee, Mark Lamarr, Eddie Izzard and many more plus The Gasworks gave local acts like Sean Hughes, Jon Kenny/Pat Shortt and Ardal O'Hanlon their first headline shows in Dublin.
-After a successful opening spot (mainly doing impressions), Billy advised Patrick and Jackie to open their own comedy club in Belfast and The Empire on Botanic Avenue in Belfast was born.
-The following year Patrick was a finalist in a National Comedy Search organised by Billy for Ireland's most-watched TV programme The Late Late Show.
+After a successful opening spot (mainly doing impressions), Billy advised Kielty and Jackie to open their own comedy club in Belfast and The Empire on Botanic Avenue in Belfast was born.
+The following year Kielty was a finalist in a National Comedy Search organised by Billy for the Republic of Ireland's most-watched TV programme The Late Late Show.
 Another finalist, also making his TV debut, was another future star, Dylan Moran.
 Later the experience led to a hugely successful BBC NI series The Empire Laughs Back - also produced by Jackie.
 One routine performed at local gigs involved donning a balaclava and making spoof paramilitary pronouncements.